 - Trading costs.
 While one of the benefits of ETFs is that they typically have lower fees than mutual funds, you still might have to pay fees when you make a trade.
 Although a lot of discount brokerages have instituted zero-fee trading, not all have.

 - Volatility.
 ETFs are not immune to volatility.
 While purchasing an ETF may be more stable than putting all of your money into an individual stock, there is still potential for swings in the market.
 You can reduce your risk by purchasing an ETF that tracks the entire market rather than purchasing ETFs in one sector.

 To purchase an ETF you need to set up an investment account, specifically a brokerage account.
 You can choose a full-service account, where you will have access to a financial advisor who will give you advice and buy the ETFs on your behalf.

 Or, if you feel confident doing things yourself and you want to save on fees, you can open an online discount brokerage account and purchase ETFs independently.

 If you want to open a discount brokerage account but don’t know where to start, check out our list of the best online brokerage accounts.

 Now, if you feel a bit intimidated with the idea of opening a discount brokerage and buying ETFs all by yourself, but you also don’t want to pay the fees associated with a full-service account, there’s also a third option for investing in ETFs.

 You can also look into investing in ETFs via a robo-advisor.

 A robo-advisor is a digital platform that uses algorithms to assist you in choosing and managing your investments.
-A robo-advisor provides many of the same services as a full-service account manager but in the place of the human advisor is software!
+The best robo-advisors provide many of the same services as a full-service account manager but in the place of the human advisor there’s software.